 The trustees review the reserve levels of the academy trust annually.
 This review encompasses the nature of income and expenditure stream, the need to match income with commitments and the nature of reserves.
 The trustees have determined that the appropriate level of free reserves should be equivalent to £25,000.
 The reason for this is to provide sufficient funds to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The academy trust is also committed to expanding the school; reserves have been accumulated to partly fund the extension of the school hall (completed August 2017) and allow the school to build additional classrooms allowing the school to go to two form entry.
-The academy trust's current level of free reserves (total funds less the amount held in fixed assets restricted fund and pension fund) is £29,000 with £64,000 cash funds available.
+The academy trust is also committed to expanding the school; reserves have been accumulated to partly fund the extension of the school hall (completed August 2017) and to fund the internal needs of the school due to the building of three additional classrooms allowing the school to go to two form entry (completed August 2018).
+The academy trust's current level of free reserves (total funds less the amount held in fixed assets restricted fund and pension fund) is £24,000 with £76,000 cash funds available.